benc-uk/bicep-iac/k8s-baremetal/readme.md

 - Heavy use of cloud-init to inject scripts & config into the VMs.
 - Bicep format function to inject parameters into config & scripts.
 - Bash scripts to install & run kubeadm, check for cluster availability, and configure the cluster.
-- KeyVault to hold secrets, store kubeconfig to access the cluster, and synchronize cluster initialization.
+- KeyVault to hold secrets, store kubeconfig to access the cluster.
 - A bash library which uses managed identity and provides helper functions to get/put secrets from KeyVault.

 ## Quick Deploy